grumdrig/slog/NOTES.md

 Instead I went with the opaque thing of a negative external call code meaning the argument is a zero-terminated vector.
 However, setname should probably go.

-Check tag

-Tag
----

-Append a tag to the binary, to identify the binary, to help watch for endianness issues and to provide an identifier for what game the program is
-for:

-	{
-		'Np': Int16
-		version: Int16 // 0xMMmm = MAJOR minor
-	}

-That requires a compiler statement like

-	header('Np', $0101)

-No i guess in ASM it could just be

-	.data 'Np' 0x0101

 Local declarations
 ------------------